-- 1. An investor may submit an arbitration claim: - a. in accordance, mutatis mutandis, with the provisions of Article 27 of the Protocol on Rules and Procedures for the Settlement of Disputes; - b. under any arbitration rules adopted by African institutions or Dispute Resolution Centres; - c. under the ICSID Convention and the ICSID Rules of Procedure for the Institution of Conciliation and Arbitration Proceedings, provided that both the Host State and the State Party of which the investor is a national are parties to the ICSID Convention; - under the ICSID Additional Facility Rules, provided that either the Host State or the State Party of which the investor is a national of a party to the ICSID Convention; - c. under the UNCITRAL Arbitration Rules; or - e. under any other arbitration institution or under any other arbitration rules.
+- 1. An investor may submit an arbitration claim: - a. in accordance, mutatis mutandis, with the provisions of Article 27 of the Protocol on Rules and Procedures for the Settlement of Disputes;

+- b. under any arbitration rules adopted by African institutions or Dispute Resolution Centres; - under the ICSID Convention and the ICSID Rules of Procedure for the Institution of Conciliation and Arbitration Proceedings, provided that both the Host State and the State Party of which the investor is a national are parties to the ICSID Convention; - d. under the ICSID Additional Facility Rules, provided that either the Host State or the State Party of which the investor is a national of a party to the ICSID Convention; - e. under the United Nations Commission on International Trade Law (UNCITRAL) Arbitration Rules; or - f. under any other arbitration institution or under any other arbitration rules.